micaeloliveira/orankl-api/README.md

 ## review_request

 The review_request enpoint is used to send "review request notifications" to customers after they have made a purchase.
 This sends them an email prompting them to leave a review for the product(s) they purchased.
-The email sent after then number of days configured in the orankl dashboard.
+The email is sent after the number of days you have configured in the orankl dashboard.

 Make a post to this endpoint with customer and order information after the order has been fulfilled to trigger the email.